vscode-debug-specs/java/README.md

-# How to Debug Java with VSCode
+# How to Debug Java with VS Code

 ## Summary